 Hi Bob!
 I recently wrote a novel and formatted it to an eBook!
 If you would help me spread the word, that’d be awesome!
 KTHX

-You’re not only going to achieve the opposite of what you need to do—gain a colleague— you’re going to lose trust.
-You will know exactly what I’m talking about when you see a certain level of success.
+...you’re not only going to achieve the opposite of what you need to do—gain a colleague— you’re going to lose trust.
+In this industry, you'll learn to form opinions early on about whether a person is talking to you hoping to coattail, or simply to gain a colleague.
 Everyone with the same goal you’ve just reached wants to know your secret.
 That’s not the conspiracy theorist in me talking.
 It’s true.
 If you approach a total stranger with, “I need something from you”, you might as well not waste your time.

-Here is the answer you are looking for: There is no secret.
+Here is the answer you are looking for: no matter what the self-help self-publishing books try to tell you, there is no secret.
 We all busted our asses and took our licks to get where we are.
 We did the research and found our own way.
-None of us talked a successful author into advertising our books on their page, and became an overnight success.
+None of us talked a successful author into advertising our books on their page to become an overnight success.

-I have 21 friends who are also authors that I consider very good friends.
-I have a few more that I consider friends.
-The writing community, for the most part, is a tight-knit group.
+I have a dozen friends who are also authors that I consider very close friends.
+I have dozens more that I consider friends, or at the very least, respected colleagues.
+The writing community--for the most part--is a tight-knit group.
 Aside from the Traditional vs. Indie silliness, in my experience, another author is your biggest fan.
 Don’t try to abuse that, though.
 Don’t friend them on Facebook, and then every time you comment on one of their statuses mention the title of your book.
 Even in the form of a question on their Facebook page or Twitter.

 “Hey, Jackie.
 Congrats on your success!
 I hope one day my book, XXXXXXX will be on that top list, as well!”